B2B Conversion Rates By Industry

 - Coming across as impersonal and generic because of stock images as opposed to genuine images of your team and facilities

 With our clients, we begin by refining their website’s UI so it’s as accessible and easy to read as possible, highlighting the information the target audience member would want to see first (using plenty of white space around each text or visual element).
-We then create targeted landing pages as well as thought leadership content that increases the company’s authority in the prospect’s mind.
-Finally, we divvy up the content into smaller pieces for use in e-mail marketing and social media, as nothing helps conversion rate more than multiple brand impressions across various forms of media.
+We then devise a thought leadership content strategy that utilizes the hub and spoke model to establish your website as an authority in Google’s search results for the most transactional keywords in your niche or market.
 Our goal is to lift conversion rate by .5% – 1% in 6 months.